Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 As with the subtitled version, download the **highest quality version available** whenever possible.

+### Optional: Dual Audio (Dubbed + Subbed)

+Including both English dubbed and Japanese audio tracks is possible, but requires additional processing to combine the streams before authoring.

+After testing the available One Pace releases, I found that the subbed versions use **burned-in subtitles** rather than separate subtitle tracks.
+As a result, creating a Blu-ray with both audio tracks and optional subtitles is not as straightforward as it may seem.

+While dual audio may be possible with additional work, I do not currently recommend it unless separate subtitle files (such as `.ass`, `.ssa`, or `.srt`) can be obtained.
+My project was authored using English dubbed audio only.

 # Step 1: Organize the Source Files

-Start by placing each arc into its own folder.

-Use a consistent naming format:
+Start by placing each arc into its own folder and giving the files a consistent naming format.

+Example:

 ```text
 01 - Romance Dawn 01.mkv